Khrysys/fastinni/README.md

 cd fastinni
 ```

-In order to install Fastinni properly on your machine, you must have Python 3.10 or later and NPM 9 already installed on your machine.
+In order to install Fastinni properly on your machine, you must have Python 3.10 or later, NPM 9, and PostgresQL 15 already installed on your machine.
 NPM versions may or may not work, but this project is tested on Python 3.11 and NPM 9.6.7.

 After installing those, install Poetry: